rubenrabb01/Modeling-MacFish-database/Seasonal distance range.md

 Slope of dam                  -0.01   0.00    -1.98   0.05
 Conditional intercept          7.34   0.19    37.89   0.00
 ```
-For _pike_ the the slope of dam use is positive and significant in Autumn in indicating that permanency at dam related to mean travel distance only during this season
+- For _pike_ the the slope of dam use is positive and significant in Autumn indicating that permanency at dam related to mean travel distance only during this season
-For _pikeperch_ this occurred in Spring I and in the opposite direction, i.e., staying at dam during this season was negatively related to distance range
+- For _pikeperch_ this occurred in Spring I and in the opposite direction, i.e., staying at dam during this season was negatively related to distance range
-For _wels_ the relationship was positive in Spring I and negative in Winter
+- For _wels_ the relationship was positive in Spring I and negative in Winter

 ```
 interact_plot(m_dam_season_sp, pred = dam, modx = season, mod2 = Species, plot.points = TRUE,robust = "HC3", geom = "line", point.shape = TRUE,pred.labels = NULL,x.label = "Proportion of dam use", y.label = "Mean distance range (m)", modx.labels=c("Spring I","Spring II","Autumn","Summer","Winter"), main.title = "Seasonal effects of dam use on travel distance in three fish species")
 ```
 ![Dist_range_season](/Plots/Dist_range_season_7.png "Dist_range_season")